 Antique Canning Jars….
 I love anything vintage or antique, especially kitchen items.
 Sometimes they are still put to good use.
-Like some vintage canning jars.
+Like some vintage mason jars.

 I don’t have a date to give you.
 I don’t know if there is a date where you can specifically know that the jar is ok to use in the pressure canner.
 My only advice is….. use caution.

 Using vintage or antique canning jars for home canning.

 Is it a good idea to use old canning jars or vintage canning jars for home canning?